 Furthermore, a new user service is available: Upon registering to this service, Propylaeum users are now able to create individual profiles and can chose if they would like to be informed on a daily, weekly, monthly or quarterly basis about new accessions via email or RSS feed.

 In order to improve the access to licensed eBooks on a superregional/national level, the first products are being provided via “FID-licenses” throughout Germany.

 Do you have further questions?

-If you need further information about one of our products, or are interested in the possibilities for publishing, please contact us.
-It is also possible to make appointments in your local institute or your institution.
+Please contact us if you need more information about our services or are interested in the publishing possibilities we offer.
+It is also possible to arrange appointments for information sessions at your institute or organization.